 In 2017, her determination to put her mind in another zone saw her take on the London Marathon and after that she decided to take on the herculean challenge of completing a marathon a month for 12 months with her brother, Anthony, who had been a huge support throughout her cancer diagnosis and treatment.
 In all she’s raised over £7,500 to help other local families living with cancer.

 Tori always hoped that one day she would be able to have children, even if it had to be achieved ‘a longer way around’ than for most people.
 So we were delighted to hear that Tori and her partner, Aaron, were able to conceive naturally and have recently welcomed a daughter, Lily Mae to the world.

 It’s clear that Tori’s love of fitness has played a huge role in her recovery.
 But what thoughts and feelings has she experienced along the way?
-At Wessex Cancer Trust, we know that everyone’s journey through cancer is different.
+At Wessex Cancer Support, we know that everyone’s journey through cancer is different.
 As well as the physical changes cancer takes you through, there can be a myriad of emotions.
 Not least, in Tori’s case, a feeling that your future may look very different to the one you imagined.

 We caught up recently with Tori to find out about her emotional journey: